 SOC-2; Space Optical Clock – II [Link]

-Measuring time is a human activity undertaken since the earliest times; today we use atomic clocks and strive for always higher precision levels to be achieved with new quantum technologies, in particular optical ones.
+Today we use atomic clocks and strive for always higher precision levels to be achieved with new quantum technologies, in particular optical ones.
 The use of atomic clocks in space is a new challenge, which the SOC2 project takes on by developing compact and reliable designs.

 MoSaiQC: Modular Systems for Advanced Integrated Quantum Clocks [Link]